BCStudentSoftwareDevTeam/documentation/ssh.md

 These steps are only necessary if you are wanting to be able to connect to your local computer from somewhere else.

 ### Linux Setup
 In modern Ubuntu, run `sudo systemctl enable ssh` to enable it on startup, and `sudo systemctl start ssh` to start it immediately.
+Server settings can be edited in `/etc/ssh/sshd_config`.
+You will need to restart the ssh server for configuration changes to take effect.

 ### Mac Setup
 In your 'Sharing' pane in System Preferences, enable Remote Login.
 Then, choose 'Only these users' and add your user to the box with the '+' button.
+Server settings can be edited in `/etc/ssh/sshd_config`.
+You will need to restart the ssh server for configuration changes to take effect.

 ### Windows Setup
 Follow [this document](https://winscp.net/eng/docs/guide_windows_openssh_server).
 Good luck.